eparisio/st3-jstl-snippet-autocomplete/README.md

 Within Sublime Text, click Preferences > Browse Packages... and create a folder named JSTL-snippet.
 Clone this repo or add the files into the folder.

 #### develop note:
-* highlight JSTL syntax: https://github.com/eparisio/st3-jstl-syntax-highlight , from package control JSTL syntax highlight
+* highlight JSTL syntax: https://github.com/eparisio/st3-jstl-syntax-highlight , from package control: JSTL syntax highlight
 * if i miss some tag or there is some error please open an issue
 * credits to https://github.com/JeroenVdb/jstl-sublime-snippets for starting the works, i have resolved some errors and added all the missing tags and libs, plus added to package control